PROFILE

 Aluminum exports from Valco used to be a major

-source of foreign exchange for Ghana.
-The plant,
+source of foreign exchange for Ghana, but an

 Many Nkrumah-era investments were monumental